 Tomato (Lycopersicon esculentum Mill.), is a member of the Solanaceae family, has a chromosome number of 2n = 24 and is a self-pollinating crop.
 Tomato is one of the most important vegetable crops grown throughout the world because of its wider adaptability, high yielding potential and suitability to different agro climatic condition.

 On account of demand, the tomato is being cultivated throughout the year.
-Due to intensive cultivation many micronutrient deficiency disorders were observed which resulted in great loss in yields and quality.
+Due to intensive cultivation many micronutrient deficiencies, particularly boron, often limit tomato yields and quality.
 Boron is one of the important micronutrient which helps in carbohydrate metabolism, protein synthesis, increased flower production and retention, seed and fruit development by maintaining the membrane integrity and cell wall development (Tripathi et al., 2015).
 It increases the rate of transport of sugars to actively growing regions and also in developing fruits.
 It is essential for providing sugars which are needed for root growth in all plants.
 Boron is also an essential element which is involved in the uptake of water and metabolism (Haque et al. 2011).

 Several sources of boron are available for agricultural use, including borax, boric acid, and advanced formulations such as nano-boron.
 Borax (sodium borate) is a widely used as a boron source in agriculture due to its water solubility.
 It can be applied either to the soil or as a foliar spray.
 Boric acid is another widely used form of boron in agriculture, known for its high solubility in water.
 This property makes it ideal for both foliar applications and soil incorporation.
 As a foliar spray, it is particularly effective during critical stages like flowering and fruiting, allowing the plant to quickly absorb boron through the leaves to address deficiency symptoms.

 Nano fertilizers are a new generation of synthetic fertilizers which contain readily available nutrients on the nano scale.
 Particle size of nano fertilizers may be 100 nanometer or smaller.
 Due to their small size, high surface to volume ratio and distinctive optical properties they are preferred largely due to their efficiency and environmentally friendly nature as compared to conventional fertilizers.
+Missing recent references

 Nano fertilizers may increase the efficiency of nutrient uptake, enhance yield and nutrient content in the edible parts and also minimize its accumulation in the soil.
 Nanotechnology in vegetable production has many applications like it enhance seed germination, seedling development, biotic and abiotic stress detection and management, yield and quality enhancement.